vin0010/SystemDesign/Problems.md

 - Architecture
 ## 13. Drive/Google Drive/Box
 - Requirements
+  - Upload file
-  - Files supported
+  - Download file
-    - Files need to be encrypted?
     - Size limit
+    - Files need to be encrypted? -> stretch
+  - Share file
   - Users
-  - Average users storage
+    - Storage size
   - File versioning
-  - Share
   - File preview
   - Search?
   - NFR
-    - Durability ( replication and geo distribution )
+    - Durability of uploaded files ( replication and geo distribution )
-    - Availability
+    - Availability > consistency ( eventual )
     - Scalability
-    - Data integrity
+    - Data integrity ( use checksums to verify uploaded files)
-- Clarification

 - Estimation
+  - Read > Write
+  - numbers here.
 - High level design
-  - 1:1 read/write ratio
-  - Block servers
+  - File service
-    - To upload data by blocks in BD.
-    - Use checksum or hash to verify data integrity
-    - Split compress, encrypt order and store data
+  - Store file content and file metadata separately.
+  - Upload directly to blob store using pre-signed URL
+  - FIle status in metadata should handled once upload completes.
 - Deep dive
   - Upload
-    - Simple upload for smaller files
+    - To upload data by chunks in BD.
+      - Define chunk size by bandwidth, IO capacity, server capacity etc.
+    - Use checksum or hash to verify data integrity.
+      - This checksum can be checked incrementally so no need to keep all chunk checksum in memory, verify only final checksum/hash.
+    - Split compress, encrypt order and store data.
     - Resumable upload for really large files.
+      - Continue from last chunk.
+  - Download
+    - Download in chunks so retry is possible
+    - Frequently downloaded files, 80/20 rule is applicable, CDN can be a solution here.
+      - Invalidation mechanism and TTL in header to keep it efficient as CDN is costly.
-    - Maintain size
+  - Share
+    - Share info can be part of separate table or same file metadata table depends on maximum people you can share with.
-    - Sync conflicts on shared drives.
+  - Sync
+    - local to cloud
-    - Write metadata and then upload file.
+      - SDK to monitor local changes and upload chunks
+    - cloud to local
+      - SDK to consume cloud changes and download chunks
+    - Only sync delta chunks.
+    - Conflicts
+      - LWW
 - Architecture
 - <details>
     <summary>Region replication</summary>